PedrobyJoao/16-bit-computer/study_notes.md

 ## Gates (01)

-The exercises of 01 consists in building some basic logic gates in which is only allowed Nand gates (from the start) and the following composite gates that later I built by myself
+The exercises of 01 consists in building some basic logic gates in which is only allowed Nand gates (from the start) and the following composite gates that later I built by myself.

 TLDR: I can only use the gate if I already built, with the exception of the Nand gate).

-After building 5 gates (Not, And, Or, Xor, Mux) I just realized that I don't need to be to try to build the .hdl trying the multiple possible combinations of gates, I just need to use the canonical representation derived from the truth table.
+After building 5 gates (Not, And, Or, Xor, Mux) I just realized that I don't need to to try multiple possible combinations of gates, I just need to use the canonical representation derived from the truth table.

 #### How? to obtain the canonical representation?

 Select only the rows where the output is 1 and perform an 'AND' operation on the variables, negating them if necessary to maintain the output as 1.

-#### Example: this is the Mux truth table:
+#### Example:
 ```
+Mux table
 |   a   |   b   |  sel  |  out  |
 |   0   |   0   |   0   |   0   |
 |   0   |   0   |   1   |   0   |